Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: On-Chip Communication Architectures

 \subsection{Wireless Interconnects}

-Inherent limitation of electrical NoC paved the way for wireless on-chip communication.
-In wireless NoC, the copper links between nodes are replaced by wireless links. wireless NoC topologies can be pure wireless with only wireless communication or a hybrid of electrical and wireless connections.
+In wireless NoCs, the copper-wired links in electrical NoCs are replaced by a wireless medium.
+Wireless transmission's inherent multicast/broadcast nature provides advantages in NoC that use many multicast messages, such as DNN accelerators ~\cite{chen2019noc}.
+Wireless NoC topologies can be pure wireless with only wireless communication or a hybrid of electrical and wireless connections.
 Modern wireless NoCs~\cite{ganguly2010scalable,wang2011wireless} tend to use hybrid wireless NoC architectures for three main reasons.
-(1) Electrical multi-hop communication between nodes that are far away has higher packet latency which can be reduced by introducing wireless links.
-(2) Electrical communication between two neighbouring node is robust and faster than wireless communication between them.
-(3) Limitation of channels in wireless medium \cite{zhao2008sd} hinders scalability in fully wireless topologies.
-Therefore, hybrid wireless NoC architectures use wireless links as the highway for long distance communication between two IPs \cite{ganguly2010scalable} while electrical connections are used for short-distance communications.
+(1) Electrical multi-hop communication between nodes that are far away have higher packet latency which can be reduced by introducing wireless links.
+(2) Electrical communication between neighboring nodes is robust and faster than wireless communication.
+(3) Limitation of channels in the wireless medium \cite{zhao2008sd} hinders scalability in fully wireless topologies.
+Therefore, hybrid wireless NoC architectures use wireless links as the highway for long-distance communication \cite{ganguly2010scalable} while electrical connections are used for short-distance communications.